 To evaluate the influence of rootstocks on temperate-zone fruit tree characteristics grown under varying environments and training systems using sustainable management practices, established replicated uniform trials will be maintained, and new trials will be established across North America.
 Promising new and existing rootstocks as a compound genetic system will be selected and evaluated for survival, precocity, productivity, size control, anchorage, suckering, pest resistance, adaptability, and production efficiency.

-Data will be collected according to guidelines established by the technical committee.
+Data will be collected according to protocols established by the technical committee.
 For each trial, data collected will include root suckering, tree growth as measured by changes in trunk cross-sectional area, tree height, canopy spread, precocity, yield, yield efficiency, and fruit size.
 Trials will be formally concluded after 8-10 growing seasons.
 Designated coordinators will collect and archive data for the life of each trial for all sites.
 Data will be processed and annual progress reports shared with trial cooperators and the full membership at annual meetings.
-Trials are established by cooperators and coordinated by representatives from MA (2010 Honeycrisp apple, 2010 Fuji apple and 2015 Organic Modi Apple), MI (2010 sweet cherry, 2017 Benton sweet cherry, and 2017 Montmorency tart cherry), OR (2012 pear, 2013 pear and 2018 pear), ONT (2014 apple), and SC (2009 Redhaven peach and 2017 Cresthaven peach).
+Trials are established by cooperators and coordinated by representatives from MA (2010 Honeycrisp apple, 2010 Fuji apple and 2015 Organic Modi Apple), MI (2010 sweet cherry systems, 2012 pear, 2013 pear, 2017 Benton sweet cherry, 2017 Montmorency tart cherry, 2018 apple, and 2018 pear), ONT (2014 apple), and SC (2009 Redhaven peach and 2017 Cresthaven peach).
 Standard statistical analyses will be performed on all data, and trials will be summarized for publications after five and 8-10 years of testing.

-Plantings being maintained for evaluation or proposed for future establishment are as follows:
+Plantings under active evaluation or proposed for future establishment are as follows:

 (a) 2009 Peach.
 In 2009, a peach rootstock trial was established with Redhaven as a scion cultivar at 16 locations (AL, CA, CH, CO, GA, IL, KY, MA, MO, NC, NYx2, PA, SC, and UTx2).
 Rootstocks included were Viking, Atlas, BH-5, Empyrean 1, Guardian, Lovell, KV010123, KV010127, Krymsk 86, Fortuna, Empyrean 3, Empyrean 2, HBOK 10, HBOK 32, Prunus americana, Krymsk 1, and Controller 5.

 (b) 2009 Peach Physiology.
-A trial was established in 2009 with three cultivars (Crimson Lady, Redhaven and Cresthaven) at 14 locations (AL, AR, CA, CO, GA, ID, IL, KY, MD, NJ, NY, NC, SC, and UT), to evaluate peach fruit size potential and fruit quality under varying environmental conditions.
+In 2009, a trial was established with three cultivars (Crimson Lady, Redhaven and Cresthaven) at 14 locations (AL, AR, CA, CO, GA, ID, IL, KY, MD, NJ, NY, NC, SC, and UT) to evaluate peach fruit size potential and quality under varying environmental conditions.

 (c) 2010 Sweet Cherry Systems.
 In 2010, a sweet cherry rootstock and training systems trial was established with Benton (CA, IN, MI, and OH), Skeena (BC, CH, CO, and NS), Regina (NYx2), and Bing (OR) as scion cultivars.
 Rootstocks (Gi3, Gi5, and Gi6) were included in all combinations with training system (tall spindle, UFO, and KGB at all sites, plus super slender axe at MI and NY).